Aga Khan Foundation is currently inviting applications for the International Scholarship Programme in Switzerland for the 2021/2022 academic year.

 - Financial assistance is provided according to the needs of students, but the ISP must be considered a lender of last resort.

-- Geographic Scope: The Foundation accepts applications from nationals of the following countries: Bangladesh, India, Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Syria, Egypt, Kenya, Tanzania, Uganda, Madagascar, and Mozambique.
-In France, Portugal, UK, USA and Canada, applications are accepted from those who are originally from one of the above-developing countries, are interested in development-related studies and who have no other means of financing their education.
+- In France, Portugal, UK, USA and Canada, applications are accepted from those who are originally from one of the aforementioned developing countries, are interested in development-related studies and who have no other means of financing their education.

 The main criteria for selecting award winners are;

-3) admission to a highly reputable university or programme of study and
+- Admission to a highly reputable university or programme of study